 Maximum Likelihood Estimation II: Advanced Topics

 This is the second course offered in sophisticated models that rely on maximum likelihood as their methods of estimation.
 This course will be devoted to the analysis of longitudinal data: that is, data that vary both across units and over time.

-The first section of the course will cover methods and models for duration data.
+The second section of the course will cover methods and models for duration data.
 Duration data record the length of time until some event occurs, for example, the termination of a cabinet government or the time until an unemployment spell ends.
 Because time-to-event occurrence is an important feature of these kinds of data, methods suitable to duration data are often called "event history analysis."
 This portion of the course will consider a wide variety of event history modeling methods, including some non-traditional models for categorical data.